 Moreover, you are obligated to reach out for reconciliation three times.
 This also applies to the family since those closest to us often have the most significant possibility to offend and withdraw in hurt, silence, and anger, as in the above reference of Absalom and Amnon. *1

-Rabbi Avraham Danzig *2 claimed that if ever you hurt another person, that is a violation of G-d’s law, and none of it is forgiven unless forgiveness is sought from the person first.
+Rabbi Avraham Danzig *2 claimed that if you hurt another person, that is a violation of G-d’s law, and none of it is forgiven unless forgiveness is sought first.
 Thus, one is not ignored in the heavenly court until he has done the work on earth.

 The Synagogue Service of Rosh Hashanah: